What is the ISUCard and why do I need it?

 The ISUCard is your student identification and access card.
 It carries your university identification number and photo.
 It verifies your status as an ISU student and provides access to university facilities and services, such as the State Gym/Lied Recreation Athletic Facilities and CyRide.
 The ISUCard is your library card.
 If you have a residence hall meal plan, the ISUCard serves as your dining hall pass.
 It is your building access card, which permits entry to residence halls, campus buildings, and campus gates.
 Optional services allow you to use your ISUCard as an ATM and PIN based debit card.

 How do I get the ISUCard?

-In Room 0530 Beardshear Hall you will complete an ISUCard application, provide a picture ID, have your photo taken and establish your university password.
-You will use your university password to login to AccessPlus.
+In Room 0530 Beardshear Hall you will complete an ISUCard application and provide a State or Federal issued photo ID such as a Passport, Drivers License, Non-Driver Photo ID, Learners Permit, Military ID, or Tribal Card.
+You will also have your photo taken and establish your university AccessPlus password if needed.
 Take care in choosing passwords so others cannot easily determine them.

 How do I make my ISUCard my ATM card?*

 Your ISUCard can be your ATM card if you open or currently have a checking account with U.S. Bank.
 The ATM feature will turn your ISUCard in to a shopping card, which can be used at merchants where you see the Plus or Interlink symbols displayed.
 The ATM feature is optional, but available only to U.S. Bank account holders.

 CyCash is another feature of the ISUCard.
 It is a secure, online system that can be used to make small dollar purchases on campus.
 The maximum amount that can be added to CyCash is $50.
 Use of the ISUCard's CyCash feature is voluntary.

 How do I put money into my CyCash account?